prasmussen/gdrive/README.md

 The gdrive binary should now be available at `$GOPATH/bin/gdrive`

-## Gdrive 2
-Gdrive 2 is more or less a full rewrite and is not backwards compatible with gdrive 1 as all the command line arguments has changed slightly.
-Gdrive 2 uses version 3 of the google drive api and my google-api-go-client fork is no longer needed.

 ### Syncing
-Gdrive 2 supports basic syncing.
+Gdrive supports basic syncing.
 It only syncs one way at the time and works more like rsync than e.g. dropbox.
 Files that are synced to google drive are tagged with an appProperty so that the files on drive can be traversed faster.
 This means that you can't upload files with `gdrive upload` into